Guide to Net Revenue Retention & Gross Revenue Retention

 Good customer service helps you keep the revenue coming from your customer base by minimizing churn.
 It also increases your chances of cross-selling and up-selling.
 I know that this is easier said than done, but providing you with key points might make your life easier:

-- Time is of essence: nearly 70% of consumers say that their customer experience is heavily determined by whether or not they have received quick assistance from a brand.
+- Time is of the essence: nearly 70% of consumers say that their customer experience is heavily determined by whether or not they have received quick assistance from a brand.
 That’s why you need to have an effective structure that can act quickly.

 - Give customers VIP treatment from day one.
 This looks like welcome and discount emails, acting on the feedback you receive, etc.